Bay Laurus nobilis

 Lavender Lavandula angustifolia

 A British native plant.
-It is valued for its aromatic and antiseptic properties in the past and is still a popular herb.
-The name comes from lavare ‘to wash’ and the oil was added to baths and used as an aromatherapy treatment for headaches and faintness.
+It was valued for its aromatic and antiseptic properties in the past and is still a popular herb.
+The name comes from lavare ‘to wash’.
+The oil was added to baths and used as an aromatherapy treatment for headaches and faintness.

 Marjoram and Oregano